Retroperspect/UFO_blog/README.md

 [![https://gyazo.com/6c5f35e5ca81aae4502bde08042e6122](https://i.gyazo.com/6c5f35e5ca81aae4502bde08042e6122.png)](https://gyazo.com/6c5f35e5ca81aae4502bde08042e6122)

 *¤When writing this blog post only 8 professionals have taken the survey.
 The statistics will be updated.
 [Full survey](images/survey_results.pdf)*

+### Conclusion from poll and survey
+When does Monitoring depending on project - conclusion from the survey There are sertain projectors where monitoring is a best practise.
+For example control intensive application.
+If you have made risk assessments that indicates.
+The where also best practise to use micro services and large systems.
+From the survey we can conclude that all that has answer their IT-system are Large System 100% use monitoring system.
+Not everyone using montor system scale their system as a Large system.
+From those that say they don't use monitoring systems they scale their IT-system as moderate.
+How important is it for your company to have complete visibility of all of your hardware and software assets?
+Does your system once in a while need to have a downtime due to maintenance? ( In combination of fluctiation un usage) How important is it for your organization that the end users don't experience any performance issues and will be the first to call the IT-department?
+All answered that they need these to a sertain degree.
+Acording to the artical there are avantages to having monitoring system.
+Get visibility of all of your hardware and software assets, to get statistics when the best time to have downtime due to maintenance.
+And ofcourse to avoid the end user calling the IT-department.

 ## Consequence of running in the dark
 Neglecting your system can either result in no changes or critical failures, however knowing if either case applies is impossible to quantify, as you won't know until you pay attention to the system, some developers feel it's not worth paying attention to the system, as the system's lifespan is too short or simple to require such care.
 Others believe they don't have enough time to pay attention as other things take focus in their work, but the worst case is developers too arrogant about their abilities to make "flawless" systems that they see no need to pay a close eye on their fully functional work.
 Whatever your reasoning may be, it's important to remember that we as humans are prone to produce errors, and it's in our best interest to pay close attention to our own mistakes, so we can avoid problems with our systems.